HyperCells/HyperCells.github.io/source/contents/Tutorials/Coherent_SC_sequences.md

 ### Highlighting multiple coherent sequences (bonus)

 We can use the <code class="code-Mathematica">VisualizeQuotientSequences</code> function to highlight multiple coherent sequences in the full normal subgroup tree graph.
-In order to avoid the inclusion of superfluous edges, we can use the option *EdgeFilter* instead of *VertexFilter*.
+In order to avoid the inclusion of superfluous edges, we can use the option <code class="code-Mathematica">EdgeFilter</code> instead of <code class="code-Mathematica">VertexFilter</code>.
 The corresponding edges are easily constructed:

 ```Mathematica
 sequnceLst = {sq1, sq1A, sq2A};